-The proposal was exhibited in accordance with Council's Community Participation Plan from 17 May 2022 - 14 June 2022.
-Council received 1 unique submissions in the form of a petition that includes 49 signatories objecting to the proposal.
+The proposal was notified and advertised in accordance with Council's Community Participation Plan from 17 May 2022 - 14 June 2022.
+No submissions were received in relation to the proposal.

-Section 2.19(1) declares the proposal regionally significant development pursuant to Schedule 6, Section 7 - particular designated development, of State Environmental Planning Policy (Planning Systems) 2021 as the proposed is for 'waste management facilities or works'.
+Section 2.19(1) declares the proposal regionally significant development pursuant to Schedule 6, Section 7 - Particular designated development, of State Environmental Planning Policy (Planning Systems) 2021 as the proposed is for waste management facilities or works.